 - Learning Goal

-- Identify and describe metaphors.
+- Identify metaphors and explain their meaning.

 - Approximately 50 minutes